bluescarni/mppp/doc/sphinx/real128.rst

    * on Clang, this concept is satisfied by the types satisfying :cpp:concept:`mppp::CppInteroperable`, minus ``long double``.

+.. cpp:concept:: template <typename T> mppp::Real128MpppInteroperable

+   This concept is satisfied by mp++ types that can interoperate with :cpp:class:`~mppp::real128`.
+   Specifically, the concept is satisfied if ``T`` is either :cpp:class:`~mppp::integer` or :cpp:class:`~mppp::rational`.

 .. cpp:concept:: template <typename T, typename U> mppp::Real128CppOpTypes

    This concept is satisfied if the types ``T`` and ``U`` are suitable for use in the